purduesigbots/pros-docs/v5/okapi/api/filters/vel-math.rst

 okapi::VelMath
 ==============

 Velocity math helper.
 Calculates filtered velocity.
-Filters using a 3-tap median filter and a 5-tap averaging filter by default, unless a different filter is given in the constructor.
+Filters using a 3-tap `median filter <median-filter.html>`_ and a 5-tap `averaging filter <average-filter.html>`_ by default, unless a different filter is given in the constructor.

 Constructor(s)
 --------------